LuisDiazR-Dev/PF-PT-Frontend/README.md

 ## Sobre los pull a la rama dev

-No se sube nada que no este funcionando
+No se sube nada a develop que no este funcionando

 ### Manejo de ramas